 Q. I saw that when WHPS reopens in June the hours are 8am-5pm.
 Will you go back to 7am-6pm in the fall?

 We hope to be back to regular hours as soon as possible.
-With the Class Family Group structure, your child's teacher may need to stay on campus until their last student leaves in the evening.
-Thus, we may still have reduced hours of 8-5 when school starts in August.
 We know families rely on us for childcare, and will will do everything we can to get back to 7-6 as soon as possible.
 The reduced hours are primarily because of the strict cohorting requirements (we can't mix students from different Class Family Groups).
 We will resume normal hours when the cohorting requirement is lifted.